 Note: Did you know that 95% of people who download a mobile app and don’t receive a push notification will be inactive in 90 days?

-Gamification also has applications for business tools and processes and can be used in a professional environment to much the same effect: to get people more engaged.

-Now | Note: Did you know that 95% of people who download a mobile app and don’t receive a push notification will be inactive in 90 days?

-Gamification techniques also has applications for business tools and processes and can be used in a professional environment to much the same effect: to get people more interested and improve user engagement.
+Gamification techniques also have applications for business tools and processes and can be used in a professional environment to much the same effect: to get people more interested and improve user engagement.